-The property tax assessed value for 2014 is approximately \$20 million and the net taxable value is approximately \$11 million.
-The fiscal year 2014 tax rate is \$0.95 on each \$100 of taxable value.
-All of the property tax will fund general operating expenses.
+The property tax assessed value and net taxable value for the 2017 tax year (fiscal year 2018) is approximately \$55 million.
+The fiscal year 2018 tax rate is \$0.95 on each \$100 of taxable value.
+Approximately 76% of the property tax will fund general operating expenses and approximately 24% of the property tax will be set aside for debt service.